TonyTang2001/BeatOnDocuments/Acknowledgement.md

 ### Alamofire
 [Alamofire](https://github.com/Alamofire/Alamofire) is an HTTP networking library written in Swift.

-Its outstanding performance and network heavy-lifting helps Beat On to construct a solid network foundation.
+Its outstanding performance and network heavy-lifting help Beat On to construct a solid network foundation.

 ### Kingfisher
 [Kingfisher](https://github.com/onevcat/Kingfisher) is a powerful, pure-Swift library for downloading and caching images from the web.
 It provides you a chance to use a pure-Swift way to work with remote images in your next app.